 - Reinforced cut-resistant stainless steel strap

-- Cut-resistant sewn-in mesh lined exterior
+- Cut-resistant sewn-in mesh-lined exterior

 - Interlocking zippers with secure closure (compatible with most standard locks)

 This may come as an obvious but you’d be surprised at what you’re likely to miss, especially if packing the night before your flight.
 I’ll just put it out there – don’t forget your passport and any other documents you may need!
 Some destinations require a negative COVID-19 test in-hand, so be prepared to provide as necessary.
 Do your research now more than ever on what is required of the airports you are flying in and out of.

 I typically carry minimal cash and mainly only use it for tips so credit cards are my currency.
 I always call my bank, before I leave, to provide upcoming travel dates, preventing disruptions or transaction issues.
-I also recommend finding out if your bank has domestic or international partners in the destination you’re headed.
+In addition, I recommend finding out if your bank has domestic or international partners in the destination you’re headed.

 MacBook or Tablet